thoughtbot/refills/README.md

 * Click the "Show Code" link under the component/pattern you want to copy to your project and use the "copy" buttons to get the code to your clipboard.
 * If a component uses Javascript, that code will be included at the bottom of the HTML file.
 * Each component/pattern has a set of variables at the very top of its Scss file.
-These pull out the most important properties of the component/pattern to enable quick changes of color, size and general appearence.
+These pull out the most important properties of the component/pattern to enable quick changes of color, size and general appearance.

 #### Using Refills with a Rails project